cs481-ekh/s22-ema/docs/Minutes.md

 *Items:* We met for Sprint 1 planning where we created the sprint goal, user stories, tasks and assigned them.
 We decided that for Sprint 1 we would focus on removing the admin side form the mobile app while improving user notifications by including the expiration time for the survey in their information.
 We also decided to add a user password reset for the case that a user forgets their login information.
 ## Full Team

+### 2/19/22

+*Scribe:* Jeff

+*Present:* Alejandro, Andrew, Daniel, Jason, Jeff, Jon, Brandon

+*Absent:* N/A

+*Items:* Both sections met with William and discussed the scope of the project.
+Each section also showcased their current progress on UI/UX for the mobile and web app.

 ### 2/12/22